turbot/steampipe-plugin-azuread/docs/tables/azuread_device_registration_policy.md

   azuread_device_registration_policy;
 ```

-### Check if multi-factor authentication is required for device registration
+### Check if MFA is required for device registration
 Determine if your organization requires users to complete multi-factor authentication when registering devices.
 This is important for maintaining strong security controls.

 ```sql+postgres